1944 Auckland Rugby League season: Lower grades

+There was no reserve grade competition run in 1944 as the senior clubs did not have the strength to field such sides.
 Despite no coverage of lower grade competitions the Ellerslie United club advertised the opponents and venue of their lower grade sides throughout the season and so the following lists of teams in those particular grades have been compiled.
-On October 21 Newton beat Point Chevalier 28-8 to win the third grade knockout competition.
+On October 21 Newton beat Point Chevalier 28–8 to win the third grade knockout competition.
 On the same day the Point Chevalier senior schoolboy side won the seven-a-side knockout competition which was at Carlaw Park.
 They were awarded a Bantam Rooster which had been taxidermied and was donated by C.P.
 Moore.
 It was mounted on a stand holding wooden footballs and the idea for it had come from the Roope Rooster competition.
 Eight teams were involved with the players weighing less than 5st 7lb.
-The fourth grade knockout final was won by Otahuhu when they defeated Ellerslie 15-8.
+The fourth grade knockout final was won by Otahuhu when they defeated Ellerslie 15–8.

 Senior B

 Unknown if there was a senior B grade.